-Payments are made to a bank account in the UK.
+Payments are made as a lump sum in British pounds to a bank account in the UK.
 If you're receiving a payment to a bank account outside the UK, you'll need to pay any costs to arrange this.